iXedium/satisfactory-playground/docs/REFACTORING.md

 - Uses our common component library (Button, Input, Select, etc.)
 - Is memoized with React.memo to prevent unnecessary re-renders

+### TreeView Refactoring

+The `TreeView` component has been broken down into the following smaller components:

+1. **TreeView (composition root)**: Acts as a composition root for tree visualization, managing multiple trees.
+2. **TreeContainer**: Container for a single dependency tree, using the Card component for visual structure.
+3. **TreeNodeList**: Handles rendering a list of tree nodes, managing recursion for nested nodes.
+4. **TreeNodeItem**: Renders a single node in the tree with styling based on depth and other properties.
+5. **useTreeState**: Custom hook that manages tree state like expanded/collapsed nodes.

+Each component:
+- Has a clear, single responsibility
+- Is properly typed with TypeScript
+- Uses our common component library where appropriate
+- Is memoized with React.memo for performance optimization

+The refactoring has improved the codebase by:
+1. Making the tree rendering logic more maintainable
+2. Extracting state management to a custom hook
+3. Making each component focused on a specific task
+4. Allowing for easier testing of individual components
+5. Creating a more reusable tree visualization system

 ### Benefits of the Refactoring

 1. **Improved readability**: Each component has a focused purpose